-Consumers: Cost in terms of a possible reduction in the availability of certain food products.
-Cost associated with higher retail prices for segregated foods.
-No impact on consumers wishing to avoid GM foods, as corn line 1507 is not currently permitted in the food supply.
+There may be a cost to consumers in terms of a possible reduction in the availability of certain food products, given that corn line 1507 is permitted for use in several other countries that do not require segregation of products according to GM status.
+Similarly, there may be a cost to consumers associated with the segregation of GM and non-GM corn, where the necessity for segregation may contribute to higher retail prices to consumers in general.
+There would be no impact on those consumers who wish to avoid GM foods, as corn line 1507 is not currently permitted in the food supply.